Necrotizing fasciitis: Risk factors

-For reasons that are unclear, it can also infect healthy individuals with no previous medical history or injury.
+For unclear reasons, it can also infect healthy individuals without medical history or injury.

 NSAIDs may increase the rates of necrotizing infections by impairing the body's immune response.
 NSAIDs inhibit the production of prostaglandins responsible for fever, inflammation, and pain.
 In theory, it also prevents white blood cells from migrating to infected areas, thus increasing the risk of soft-tissue infections.

 Skin infections such as abscesses and ulcers can also complicate NF.
 A small percentage of people can also get NF when bacteria from streptococcal pharyngitis spreads through the blood.
 For infection of the perineum and genitals (Fournier gangrene), urinary tract infection, renal stones, and Bartholin gland abscess may also be implicated.

 Prevention

-Good wound care and handwashing reduces the risk of developing necrotizing fasciitis.
+Good wound care and handwashing reduce the risk of developing necrotizing fasciitis.
 It is unclear if people with a weakened immune system would benefit from taking antibiotics after being exposed to a necrotizing infection.
-Generally, such a regimen entails 250 mg penicillin four times daily for 10 days.
+Generally, such a regimen entails 250 mg of penicillin four times daily for 10 days.

 Bacteria

-Necrotizing fasciitis is divided into four classes by the type of bacteria causing the infection.
+Necrotizing fasciitis is classified into four groups based on the type of bacteria causing the infection.
 This classification system was first described by Giuliano and his colleagues in 1977.

-Type I infection: This is the most common type of infection, and accounts for 70 to 80% of cases.
-It is caused by a mixture of bacterial types, usually in abdominal or groin areas.
+Type I infection: This is the most common type of infection, and accounts for 70–80% of cases.
+It is caused by a mixture of bacterial types, usually in the abdominal or groin areas.
 These bacterial species include: